-For transfer students enrolling in the College of Business and Economics or the College of Education, Social Work, or Communications, the grade point average compiled at previous post-secondary institutions is considered for purposes of determining eligibility.
+For transfer students enrolling in the College of Business and Economics or the College of Education & Professional Studies, the grade point average compiled at previous post-secondary institutions is considered for purposes of determining eligibility.

 Academic Advising and Course Selection

 Transfer students are required to attend an orientation session and receive academic advising for registration purposes.
 Advising is normally handled by personnel from the major department; however, students should consult with their minor department (if applicable) as well.
-On-line students and students admitted under the “special student” classification are not required to attend the orientation program or to seek advising assistance.
+On-line students and students admitted under the “special student” classification are not required to attend the orientation program.

 UW-Whitewater will accept credit only from regionally accredited colleges and universities.
 Wherever possible, transfer courses are converted to exact UW-Whitewater course equivalents.
 Students who receive credit for equivalent courses should be careful not to enroll in courses with the same course number since duplicate credit in courses cannot be awarded.